Skip to content

 Exercise 2: Fix the Object Slicing Bug

-The following code has an object slicing problem; find it and fix it:
+The following code has an object slicing problem.
+Find it and fix it:

-process(stu);Hint: Change the parameter to pass-by-reference.
-Think about this: if the function needs to store the object internally (for example, putting it into a container), are references still sufficient?
+Hint: Change the parameter to pass by reference.
+Think about this: if the function needs to store the object (for example, putting it into a container), is a reference still sufficient?

 Summary